deargle/deargle.github.io/security-assignments/midterm.md

 title: Midterm instructions
 ---

-## Assignment Description

 Your assignment is to write a
-security assessment report for the server belonging to the below IP address.
-You'll need to submit your report on Learning Suite by the deadline listed in the syllabus.
+security assessment report for the server belonging to your assigned IP address.
+You will submit your report on Canvas.

+# Objectives

 Your objectives are threefold: